OpenCHAMI/openchami.org/content/docs/guides/fabrica_migration.md

 python3 "${MIGRATION_DIR}/openchami-resources-old2new.py" --help
 ```

+The migration workflow uses YAML for stored resource data so it remains
-JSON conversion uses only the Python standard library.
-Create a Python virtual
-environment and install PyYAML to read or write YAML:
+readable and suitable for IaC.
+Create a Python virtual environment and install
+PyYAML before running the converter.
+JSON input remains supported without
+PyYAML for exceptional cases:

 ```bash
 python3 -m venv "${MIGRATION_DIR}/venv"